-Activity Description Select to File Execute an existing SQL script, Query Builder file, or Editor file and export the results to an Excel, HTML, or CSV file.
+Description Activity Select to File Execute an existing SQL script, Query Builder file, or Editor file and export the results to an Excel.
+HTML. or CSV file.
 Select a database connection.
-2. Select a SQL file or enter a SQL statement.
-Click the drop-down list to select a file from the currently open project in the Project Manager.
+2. Select a SQL file or enter a SQL statement. • Click the drop-down list to select a file from the currently open project in the Project Manager.
 Click to browse to and select a SQL file.
-Click to open the SQL file in the Editor where you can modify the SQL file.
-Enter a SQL statement in the editor.
+Click to open the SQL file in the Editor where you can modify the SQL Enter a SQL statement in the editor.
 You must first deselect the Link SQL file option.
-RowCount variable-Enter a name for the row count variable or use the default.
+3. RowCount variable-Enter a name for the row count variable or use the default.
 The value assigned to this variable equals the number of rows returned from the activity.
-See "Using Variables in Automation" on page 96 for more information.
+See "Using Variables in Automation" on page 82 for more information.
 4. Export File Type-Select an export file type.
-Export File Name-Click to select a file location and enter a file name.
+5. Export File Name-Click uto select a file location and enter a file name.
 To use a variable as a suffix, enter the hash symbol before and after the variable name (#VariableName#).
 6. Suffix-Select a suffix to append to the file name.
-Select from the list of existing suffixes, or click ()= to select a variable or build a new suffix using the expression editor.
+Select from the list of existing suffixes, or click (x)= to select a variable or build a new suffix using the expression 7.
 Overwrite-Select to overwrite the file.
 If you did not add a suffix to the file name, you can deselect Overwrite to append a new worksheet to the Excel file with each script execution.
-8. Export Options-Click to specify more export options.
-Worksheet name-Enter a worksheet name.
+8. Export Options-Click to specify more export options. • Worksheet name-Enter a worksheet name.
 For an existing file, select the worksheet from the list.
 Overwrite must be deselected to display the list.
-To add a worksheet to an existing file, select Append worksheet from the list and enter a new name.
-Append rows-Select to append to the selected worksheet.
-Start export at-Enter the column and row position at which to begin the export.
+To add a worksheet to an existing file, select Append worksheet from the list and enter a new name. • Append rows-Select to append to the selected worksheet. • Start export at-Enter the column and row position at which to begin the export.
 Tip: After exporting your file, you can use a subsequent activity in your script to email the report, to zip the report in a zip folder, or to copy the report to another location.
 Execute Script Execute an existing SQL script, Query Builder file, or Editor file.
-You can save the results of the script in a variable or export the results to Local Storage or an Intelligence Central dataset.
+You can save the results of the script in a variable or export the results to Local Storage.
 Select a database connection.
-2. Select a SQL file or enter a SQL statement.
+2. Select a SQL file or enter a SQL statement. • Click the drop-down list to select a file from the currently open project in the Project Manager. • Click to browse to and select a SQL file.